Works

 We interrupt this meal: Julia Child a Retourné (2016)

-For voice, percussion (kitchen), computer.
-This piece employs vegetables as a trigger for a synthesizer, a processed voice, and kitchen percussion that is run through a delay unit all set to a recording of Julia Child cooking omelets and contrasted with a sprechstimme reading of a JC recipe.
+For voice, percussion (kitchen), vegetable synthesizer, and computer.
+This piece was written for an event that celebrates the joy of food, cooking and its place in our culture and history.
+For the vegetable synthesizer we used a MakeMake kit.
+We processed the voice using a technique known as octave dividing (which so happens makes my voice sound like JC).
+We also used kitchen percussion run through a delay unit all set to a recording of Julia Child cooking omelets and contrasted with a sprechstimme reading of a JC recipe.

 ILOVEYOU stuxnet (2016)